cosmos/sdk-tutorials/academy/3-my-own-chain/gas-meter.md

 }
 ```

-These new tests are lame anyway because their `5_000` or `25_000` values cannot be predicted, but have to be found by trial and error.
+These new tests are lame, because their `5_000` or `25_000` values cannot be predicted but have to be found by trial and error.

 ## Interact via the CLI